On Locally Rationalizable Social Choice Functions: Preliminaries

 The revealed preference relation relates~$x$ to~$y$ if $x$ is chosen in the presence of~$y$ and possibly other alternatives, whereas the base relation only relates~$x$ to~$y$ if $x$ is chosen in the exclusive presence of~$y$.
 Both the base relation and the revealed preference relation are complete by definition.
 The revealed preference relation is furthermore guaranteed to be acyclic.
 Whenever $C$ is rationalizable, the base relation and the revealed preference relation coincide and rationalize $C$.

 We now define four choice consistency conditions.
 For all feasible sets~$A$ and~$B$,

 \emph{Contraction consistency} conditions specify under which circumstances an alternative chosen from some feasible set is still chosen from a feasible \emph{subset}.
 Similarly, \emph{expansion consistency} conditions specify under which circumstances a chosen alternative is chosen from a feasible \emph{superset}.
 While $\alpha$ is a contraction consistency condition,~$\gamma$, $\epsilon^+$ and $\beta^+$ are expansion consistency conditions.\footnote{$\beta^+$ was first considered by \citet{Bord76a}.
 It is stronger than Sen's $\beta$, but equivalent to $\beta$ in the presence of $\alpha$. \citet{Bord83a} introduced $\epsilon^+$ as a strengthening of $\epsilon$ by \citet{BBKS76a}.
 It is also known as Aïzerman \citep{Moul86a}, the weak superset property \citep{Bran11b}, and $\hat{\alpha}_\subseteq$ \citep{BBH16a}. $\epsilon^+$ can be derived as the ``expansion part'' of Postulate $5^*$ introduced by \citet{Cher54a}. } $\beta^+$ is typically seen as the strongest (non-trivial) expansion consistency condition.
-It implies both~$\gamma$ and $\epsilon^+$, which are logically independent from each other.
-Choice theory has identified a number of fundamental relationships between consistency and rationalizability for any choice function $C$.
+It implies both~$\gamma$ and $\epsilon^+$, which are logically independent of each other.
+Choice theory has identified a number of fundamental relationships between consistency and rationalizability.
+Let $C$ be an arbitrary choice function.